 - Low-level of resolution- Hospitals are not mandated to report patient addresses.
 The level of geographic resolution of the data is limited to state, county, and zip code.

 Tracking California, Public Health Institute.
-Carbon Monoxide Related Emergency Department & Hospitalization data.
-Accessed [Month/Day/Year] from www.trackingcalifornia.org/co/query.
+Chronic Obstructive Pulmonary Disease Related Emergency Department & Hospitalization data.
+Accessed [Month/Day/Year] from www.trackingcalifornia.org/copd/query.